jakubpawlowicz/assets-expander/Readme.md

 ## What is assets-expander? ##

-assets-expander is a node.js library for expanding lists of files defined in YAML file into a flat lists.
+assets-expander is a node.js library for expanding list(s) of files defined in YAML file into a flat list(s) of files.

 ## Usage ##